 As a couple, Barry takes care of all things photographic and Francis handles the business operations and logistics.

-We live in the beautiful city of Vancouver, British Columbia.
+We live in the beautiful city of Vancouver, in the village of Steveston, British Columbia.

 To view Barry's fine art photography, visit us at